-Potential Hazards While Shopping at Lowe’s
+Potential Hazards While Shopping

 For example, say you are shopping for lumber on the store floor when a pile of wood stacked on a shelf gets bumped by a loading machine, causing it to crash down on top of you.
-In this case, Lowe’s is very much at fault for causing the incident, and should be responsible for all costs due to your injury.
+In this case, The store is very much at fault for causing the incident, and should be responsible for all costs due to your injury.

 Other examples may include slip and falls on puddles of water or other liquids, or bumps and cuts from large equipment.